yoyanni/LibraryOfAlexandria/Java/Spring Certified Professional/! - Summary/5 - Aspect Oriented Programming.md

 # How to enable Aspects?

-For the AspectJ config style, you can use `@EnableAspectJAutoProxy` in the Aspect config file to enable the aspects but you must also import your config to the main config file.
+For the AspectJ config style, you can use `@EnableAspectJAutoProxy` in the Aspect config file to enable the aspects.

+**NOTE:** You must also import your config to the main config file.

 [[1 - Core AOP Concepts and Quick Start#Configure Aspect as a Bean|Details]]